 Don’t take a lack of good scores too personally–meeting all of these criteria requires a breadth and depth of digital expertise that few businesses have.
 Unfortunately, few digital agencies possess the right mix of resources and knowledge to develop sites that meet all of these requirements.

-Why Your Digital Agency Struggle with Page Experience SEO
+Most Digital Agencies Will Struggle with Page Experience

-That’s why most marketing and web development agencies are not equipped with the full breadth of development expertise needed to address each component and requirement of Google’s Page Experience search ranking signal.
+With that in mind, the reality is that most marketing and web development agencies are not equipped with the full breadth of development expertise needed to address each component and requirement of Google’s Page Experience search ranking signals.
+This is mostly because their clients have been primarily concerned with how the website looks and functions, and less focused on optimizing the technical performance of the site for optimum speeds and interactivity on all devices.

 Technical SEO vs. Content SEO